MedSwitcher

 Dose Equivalence: Mounjaro to Foundayo

-Same as the Zepbound-to-Foundayo mapping (since Mounjaro = tirzepatide = same drug):
+Same as the Zepbound-to-Foundayo mapping (since Mounjaro = tirzepatide = same drug).
+For a broader view, see our Foundayo dosing & titration guide:

 Mounjaro DoseFoundayo Target